S-w-e-t-h-a/GDSC_FRONTEND/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-- Developed by the **GDSC MVJCE Tech Team**.
-- Special thanks to all the contributors and workshop participants.

-## Contact

-For more information, please reach out to us at [gdscmvjce@example.com](mailto:gdscmvjce@example.com).

----

 Thank you for using Bucketly!
 We hope this project inspires you to explore and achieve your travel dreams.
 Happy traveling! 🌍✈️